 - Local Action Day: “Celebrating the power of local action on nature for development.” | 29 September

 Climate Week NYC 2020

-The Climate Week NYC 2020, hosted by the Climate Group, in association with the United Nations and the City of New York, is taking place virtually from 21 to 27 September.
-It represents an opportunity to showcase climate action and discuss how to achieve the transition towards a zero-emissions world, by regrouping business and government leaders.
-The program will focus on 10 thematic areas:
+The Climate Week NYC 2020, hosted by the Climate Group, in association with the United Nations and the City of New York, took place virtually from 21 to 27 September.
+It represente an opportunity to showcase climate action and discuss how to achieve the transition towards a zero-emissions world, by regrouping business and government leaders.
+Various organization from international Geneva were engaged in the Summit.
+The program focused on 10 thematic areas:

 - Clean Energy Transition

 - Transport and Infrastructure